Education Management Corporation: Recent history

 EDMC has faced significant financial problems, including a 99.9% drop in the value of its stock and a defaulted bond rating (to junk bond status).
 Under a pending agreement, shareholder stock value will be diluted an additional 96%.
 Moody's credit rating service in January 2015 dropped EDMC to its lowest rating, D-PD.
 EDMC's CEO, Edward West, resigned from the company on August 28, 2015, "to pursue other interests".
 The company was never profitable under his leadership.
 EDMC was delisted from the NASDAQ in November 2014.

 EDMC has been the subject of several lawsuits and investigations alleging that the company made misleading claims in its efforts to recruit students.

 On November 16, 2015, federal and state authorities announced a $95.5-million settlement resolving a whistleblower case in which former EDMC employees said the company was "illegally paying recruiters based on the number of students they enrolled".

 As of 2016, EDMC announced that it was planning to close 19 of its Art Institute campuses and 22 of 26 Brown Mackie College campuses.

 In 2017, EDMC sold its remaining Brown-Mackie campuses to Ross Medical Education Centers.
 In 2017, EDMC reported that it had sold the existing Art Institutes to The Dream Center Foundation, a Los Angeles-based Pentecostal organization.
 The sale was complete in October 2017.

 In 2017, EDMC reported 109 locations, but more than 40 Brown Mackie Colleges and Art Institutes schools were in the process of closing at that time.

-On October 18, 2017 EDMC announced it completed the sale of 31 Art Institute Schools, South University, and Argosy University to the Dream Center Foundation.
+On October 18, 2017, EDMC announced it completed the sale of 31 Art Institute Schools, South University, and Argosy University to the Dream Center Foundation.

 As of 30 June 2018, it was announced that EMDC filed for Chapter 7 bankruptcy and began to liquidate its assets.

+In 2022, the EDMC schools Argosy University, The Art Institutes, Brown Mackie College, and South University were among 153 institutions included in student loan cancellation due to alleged fraud.
+The class action was brought by a group of more than 200,000 student borrowers, assisted by the Project on Predatory Student Lending, part of the Legal Services Center of Harvard Law School.
+A settlement was approved in August 2022, stating that the schools on the list were included "substantial misconduct by the listed schools, whether credibly alleged or in some instances proven."
+In April 2023, the Supreme Court rejected a challenge to the settlement and allowed to proceed the debt cancellation due to alleged fraud.

 Corporate affairs

-EDMC's headquarters is located in Pittsburgh, Pennsylvania.
+EDMC's headquarters was located in Pittsburgh, Pennsylvania.
 The company's chairman, Mark A. McEachen, replaced Todd Nelson who was its chairman since July 2012.
 Until recently, its chief executive was Edward West, who resigned August 28, 2015; the company currently lists no CEO.
 The current board of directors has five members, all of whom have been with the company less than one year.
 Their Chairman, Mark McEachen, was nominated by preferred stockholders after the 2015 company-debt restructuring.